SDM-TIB/Trav-SHACL/README.md

   * prioritize in- or outdegree of shapes, one of `[IN, OUT]` or to be omitted
   * prioritize shapes based on their number of constraints, one of `[BIG, SMALL]` or to be omitted
 * `--selective` (optional) - use more selective queries for constraint queries
+* `--orderby` (optional) - sort the results of all SPARQL queries, ensures the same order in the result logs over several runs
 * `--outputs` (optional) - creates one file each for violated and validated targets, otherwise only statistics and traces will be stored
 * `-m` (optional) - maximum number of entities in FILTER or VALUES clause of a SPARQL query, default: 256
 * `-j` / `--json` (optional) - indicates that the SHACL shape schema is expressed in JSON

+### Features
+The current implementation of Trav-SHACL does not cover all features of the complete SHACL language.
+The following is a list of what is supported:

+- simple cardinality constraints, i.e., `sh:minCount` and `sh:maxCount`)
+- relaxed shape-based constraints, i.e., `sh:qualifiedValueShape` with `sh:qualifiedMinCount` and `sh:qualifiedMaxCount`
+- simple SPARQL constraints, i.e., `sh:sparql` with `sh:select`
+  - `sh:prefixes` is currently not implemented, i.e., the query needs to use full URIs
+  - `sh:message` is ignored, i.e., the message is not included in the result
+  - only `$this` is supported as placeholder

+The following is a list of some of the more important features that are not yet covered:
+- `sh:or`
+- `sh:node`
+- `sh:datatype`
+- `sh:value`
+- and others

 ### Run with Docker
 In order to connect to the SPARQL endpoint, it must be accessible from within the Docker container.